HunterMeyer/Elixir-Identicon/README.md

 ## What is an Identicon?
-You could learn the nitty-gritty by reading the <a href='https://en.wikipedia.org/wiki/Identicon' target='_blank'>Wikipedia article</a> or get the gist by reading <a href='https://github.com/blog/1586-identicons' target='_blank'>GitHub's explanation</a>.
+You could learn the nitty-gritty by reading the [Wikipedia article](https://en.wikipedia.org/wiki/Identicon) or get the gist by reading [GitHub's explanation](https://github.com/blog/1586-identicons).

 **To put it simply this is an Identicon**: